andresmg07/crse-data-harvester/README.md

 ### Output

 As a result of the data harvesting process, the module generates enriched files in CSV format, prepared for storage in data lakes or data warehouses awaiting further processing and value extraction.
-Additionally, the system produces a detailed operations log for control purposes.
+Additionally, the system produces a detailed execution log for control purposes.

-Examples of both the refined data files and the operations log from the data harvesting process are available for reference.
+Examples of both refined data files and the execution log from the data harvesting process are available for reference.
 These can be found in the repository folders labeled "harvest_result" and "logs".

 ## Intended deploy architecture

 As stated before, this module constitutes an integral component within an Extract, Transform, Load (ETL) batch processing data pipeline.
 The intended deployment architecture for this data management system adheres to a **serverless paradigm** through Amazon Web Services (AWS) infrastructure.
 This arrangement underscores a scalable and resource-efficient approach, wherein computational resources are dynamically allocated and managed by AWS, thereby optimizing operational efficiency and minimizing administrative overhead.

-The AWS architecture diagram down below describes how data flows from different sources through an ETL data pipeline, and as result generates refined information files to be stored awaiting further processing.
+The AWS architecture diagram down below describes how data flows from different sources through an ETL data pipeline, and as a result generates refined information files to be stored awaiting further processing.

 ![CRSE data harvester base deploy architecture](deploy_architecture_diagrams/crse-architecture-diagram%20-%20crse-architecture-diagram.jpg)

-A variation of the pipeline output model can be achieved through the establishment of a linkage between the resultant data lake and SQL or NoSQL databases, thereby enabling seamless integration with external services for consumption.
-Example given, the financial web-based application [Inverso](https://inverso.andres-montero.me/) retrieves Costa Rica Stock Exchange session record data from a relational database connected to the pipeline.
+An extension of the pipeline output model can be achieved through the establishment of a linkage between the resultant data lake and SQL or NoSQL databases, thereby enabling seamless integration with external services for consumption.
+Example given,
+the financial web-based application [Inverso](https://inverso.andres-montero.me/) retrieves Costa Rica Stock Exchange session record data from a relational database connected to the pipeline.

 ![CRSE data harvester deploy architecture for interface consumption](deploy_architecture_diagrams/crse-architecture-diagram%20-%20crse-architecture-diagram-consumption.jpg)

+Another model extension alternative presents an end-user consumption approach.
+The resultant files from the acquisition process undergo further processing for structured storage in a data warehouse.
+Through integration with services such as Athena and QuickSight, business intelligence dashboards are generated, primed for consumption, offering insights and analytics to end-users.

 ![CRSE data harvester deploy architecture for end-user consumption](deploy_architecture_diagrams/crse-architecture-diagram%20-%20crse-architecture-diagram-end-user-consumption.jpg)